bsantore/workshop/README.md

 * Navigate to folder via command prompt
 * Type Vagrant up
 * Wait for machine to load and then go to 192.168.50.4

+# ToDo
+* Implement Twig, for templating
+* Extract business logic of pages into src directory
+*